 Welcome to the Research Learning Community

 The Research Learning Community is an evolving collaboration among medical students, faculty, and the Office of Research Affairs at Wright State University Boonshoft School of Medicine.
 The RLC promotes research opportunities and seeks to build a supportive learning environment for medical student research.
 The development of this research-focused learning community was described in a 2011 paper published in Medical Science Educator.
-The RLC now includes B1 research electives, student advising, the Medical Student Research Club and Journal Club, the RLC Lecture Series, and the annual Medical Student Research Symposium.
+The RLC now includes B1 research electives, student advising, the Medical Student Research Club and Journal Club, the RLC Seminar Series, and the annual Medical Student Research Symposium.
 For more information about the RLC, contact Mark Willis in the Office of Research Affairs (email@example.com, 937-775-3814).

 CITI Course on Human Subjects Protection

 Wright State University’s Institutional Review Board (IRB) requires all investigators (including faculty, students, and staff) who will be engaged in research with human subjects to complete the Basic Course in the Protection of Human Research Subjects offered online by the Collaborative Institutional Training Initiative (CITI).
 WSU is a CITI participating institution, and the course is offered free of charge to WSU personnel.
 WSU requires the renewal of CITI training every three years.
 Medical students who take SMD 616 (Introduction to the Research Learning Community), SMD 617 (Research Learning Community II), and CMH 811 (Medical Education Research) are required to complete CITI training during these research electives.
 In 2012 a CITI training requirement was adopted for all other B1 and B2 research electives, including student-initiated research electives (SIE’s).
 Medical students who seek extracurricular research opportunities involving human subjects (e.g. clinical research) are strongly advised to complete CITI training before contacting potential faculty mentors.
 Read instructions for access to the online CITI course.